• CABR Project

 How much will it cost to ride the train?

 Residents of Alberta can ride the train for a lower rate than out-of-region visitors.
-Alberta residents’ economy tickets:
+Alberta residents’ economy tickets (in 2021$):

 Where will the train station be located in Banff?